 So how do we pick the best option?
 In making my decision, here are some of the factors I considered:

-- Taxes: Selling the investments will generate 15% long term capital gains tax on the gain and 5.75% state tax.
+- Taxes: Selling the investments will generate 15% long-term capital gains tax on the gain and 5.75% state tax.
 Because I’ve held the investments for a long time and they have appreciated significantly, the tax burden would be hefty.
-For example, I own Vanguard’s Emerging Market Index Fund (VEIEX), which has substantially appreciated since I bought it in late 2002.
-At the present, more than 75% of my investment represents long term capital gains.
+For example, I own Vanguard’s Emerging Market Index Fund (VEIEX), which has been substantially appreciated since I bought it in late 2002.
+At the present, more than 75% of my investment represents long-term capital gains.

 - Interest Rates: Next to taxes, this is the primary consideration.
 If I can refinance the debt at a low interest rate, say less than 5%, that would be my preference over selling investments.
 If I don’t have access to a low interest rate, however, selling investments to pay the credit card debt becomes much more attractive.

 - Convenience: Because I don’t have enough available credit on my home equity to handle the debt, I would need to apply for an increase in my credit line to transfer the full balance.
 While seeking an increase has become much easier thanks to the Internet than it was even a few years ago, it still takes time and energy.
 If I can do better through a 0% credit card, not only will I pay less in interest, but the whole transaction will take just a few minutes to complete.

 - Human Nature: This is one that gets overlooked a lot, but the psychology of money is really important.
 Knowing myself as I do, I know that if I have available credit on my home equity line of credit, I’ll likely use it.
 True, I’ll use it to improve my home, which qualifies as “good” debt in my opinion, but I’ll still use it.
 If I don’t have the credit available, I’ll put off home renovations until I’ve saved the money.
 This also keeps me from spending more on a renovation than I should.
 The point is that some debt actually keeps me from getting into even more debt.